manuel-alvarez-chaves/manuel-alvarez-chaves/README.md

-My name is Manuel Álvarez and this is my GitHub profile.
+My name is Manuel and this is my GitHub profile.